Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

-The nearest hopping $t$ is isotropic while the next-nearest hoppings $t_{ij}$ are anisotropic.
-As explicitly illustrated in Fig.\ref{fig:projection}(a), they take values $t'(1+\delta)$ or $t'(1-\delta)$ along the $(1, 1)$-direction or $(1, -1)$-direction for sublattice $A$ with a dimensionless anisotropic parameter $\delta < 1$.
-For sublattice $B$, instead $t_{ij} = t'(1-\delta)$ along the $(1, 1)$-direction and $t_{ij} = t'(1+\delta)$ along the $(1, -1)$-direction.
-In real materials, these anisotropic hoppings are actually "effective", and are obtained by integrating out the contributions of nonmagnetic ligand sites.
-In the last term of the model Hamiltonian, since we consider collinear AFM order, without loss of generality $\textbf{S}_i$ can be chosen to align along the $z$ direction with magnitude $+S$ and $-S$ for sublattice A and B, respective.
-The coupling $J_{sd}$ quantifies the on-site exchange interaction between the spin of the itinerant electrons and the localized spins on the magnetic sites $\mathbf{S}_i$.
+where the hopping $t_{ij}$ extends up to next-nearest-neighbour (NNN) range.
+As illustrated in Fig.\ref{fig:projection}(c), it features an isotropic nearest-neighbour (NN) hopping $t$ and anisotropic NNN hoppings; for sublattice $A$, the latter take values of $t'(1+\delta)$ or $t'(1-\delta)$ along the $(1, 1)$-direction or $(1, -1)$-direction, respectively, where $\delta $ is a dimensionless parameter measuring NNN hopping anisotropy.
+For sublattice $B$, the NNN hopping is $t'(1-\delta)$ along the $(1, 1)$-direction and $t'(1+\delta)$ along the $(1, -1)$-direction, respectively.
+In real materials, these hoppings are obtained by integrating out the contributions of nonmagnetic ligand sites, and $t'$ can be larger than $t$.
+In $\hat{H}_{sd}$, the negative sign indicates FM coupling between spin-1/2 fermions and localized magnetic moments.
+Since we consider collinear AFM order, without loss of generality, $\hat{\mathbf{S}}_i$ can be chosen to +S and -S along the $z$-direction for sublattice $A$ and $B$, respectively.
+Such a collinear AFM order can be driven by on-site Hubbard repulsions, as explored by Das \textit{et al.} \citep{DasP2024}.
+At half-filling and zero temperature, for parameters $t'/t = 0.3$ and $\delta = 0.2$, a relatively weak Hubbard repulsion $U/t \approx 2.5$ is sufficient to induce a phase transition from a PM metal to an AM metal within the Hartree-Fock approximation \citep{DasP2024}.